The bladder is an organ that stores urine. In the case of dogs, it is located within the dog’s abdomen in the area

 - Health problems that make a dog to drink excessive amount of water also tend to cause bladder infections.
 The reason is, if a dog drinks a lot of water, the urine is more diluted.
 Diluted urine creates a good environment for bacteria to thrive.
 Some health issues that cause dogs to drink excessively include diabetes, Cushing’s disease, kidney failure, and liver disease.

 Symptoms of Dog Bladder Infection

-The classic symptom of dog bladder infections is frequent and painful urination.
+The classic symptoms of a dog having a bladder infection are frequent urination and painful urination.

 A dog with a bladder infection usually strains to urinate frequently, and very often can only pass a small amount of urine.

 The urine is cloudy and has an abnormal odor.
 Because of the frequent urge to urinate, the dog may have “accidents” around the house.

 Other canine bladder infection symptoms include: